RimWorld-RimMind-Mod/RimWorld-RimMind-Mod-Bridge-RimChat/README.md

 A: No. This option only affects RimMind-Actions execution and does not affect RimMind-Storyteller incident triggers.
 Storyteller incident skipping is independently controlled by the "Skip Storyteller incident" option.

 **Q: What if RimChat's internal structure changes after an update?**
-A: All reflection reads have try-catch protection.
+A: All RimChat data access goes through the RimChatApiShim reflection layer with try-catch protection.
 Internal structure changes will only cause affected features to silently fail without crashing.

 ## Acknowledgments